cloudblog004/fantasticfoodies/content/en/posts/950-how-to-prepare-any-night-of-the-week-easy-coconut-chicken-and-amp-rice-curry.md

-So that is going to wrap it up with this special food easy coconut, chicken &amp; rice curry recipe.
+So that is going to wrap it up with this special food easy coconut, chicken & rice curry recipe.
 Thanks so much for your time.
 I am confident that you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!